HKU-BAL/Clair3-RNA/README.md

                         Use longphase for intermediate phasing.
 Default:False.
   --use_longphase_for_intermediate_haplotagging USE_LONGPHASE_FOR_INTERMEDIATE_HAPLOTAGGING
                         Use longphase for intermediate haplotagging.
 Default:False.
+  --enable_variant_calling_at_sequence_head_and_tail
+                        EXPERIMENTAL: Enable variant calling at the head and tail 16bp of each sequence.
+Default: disable.
 ```

 #### Call variants in one or multiple chromosomes using the `-C/--ctg_name` parameter